 Write-down of Equipment.
+A write-down of equipment totaling \$24,000 was recorded in the three months ended March 31, 2015 due to a management decision to consign an engine for part-out and sale, in which the assets net book value exceeds the estimated proceeds from part-out.
 A write-down of equipment totaling \$0.3 million was recorded in the three months ended March 31, 2014 due to a management decision to consign an engine for part out and sale, in which the assets net book value exceeds the estimated proceeds from part-out.
-There was no write-down of equipment recorded in the three months ended March 31, 2013.

 General and Administrative Expenses.
-General and administrative expenses increased 17.1% to \$9.7 million for the three months ended March 31, 2014, from \$8.3 million in the comparable period in 2013, due primarily to increases in consulting and accounting fees (\$0.5 million), salary expense (\$0.3 million) and travel and entertainment expense (\$0.3 million).
+General and administrative expenses increased 3.0% to \$10.0 million for the three months ended March 31, 2015, from \$9.7 million in the comparable period in 2014, due primarily to higher salary expense (\$0.4 million), stock based compensation expense (\$0.3 million), partially offset by lower legal fees (\$0.4 million).

 Technical Expense.
 Technical expenses consist of the cost of engine repairs, engine thrust rental fees, outsourced technical support services, engine storage and freight costs.
-These expenses decreased 9.2% to \$1.5 million for the three months ended March 31, 2014, from \$1.7 million in the comparable period in 2013 due mainly to decreases in technical support service expenses (\$0.2 million) and engine freight expenses (\$0.2 million), which was partially offset by a increase in engine maintenance costs (\$0.3 million).
+These expenses increased by \$0.3 million to \$1.8 million for the three months ended March 31, 2015, from \$1.5 million in the comparable period in 2014 due primarily to an increase in engine technical services expense due to a higher volume of engine returns.

-Net finance costs.
-Net finance costs increased 1.4% to \$9.4 million for the three months ended March 31, 2014, from \$9.2 million net finance costs in the comparable period in 2013, due primarily to an increase in the average debt outstanding which was partially offset by lower average one-month LIBOR in the first quarter of 2014.
-Notes payable balance at March 31, 2014 and 2013, was \$767.1 million and \$757.1 million, respectively, an increase of 1.3%.
-As of March 31, 2014, \$392.3 million of our debt is tied to one-month U.S. dollar LIBOR which decreased from an average of 0.20% for the three months ended March 31, 2013 to an average of 0.15% for the three months ended March 31, 2014 (average of month-end rates).
-As of March 31, 2014 and 2013, one-month LIBOR was 0.15% and 0.20%, respectively.
+Net Finance Costs.
+Net finance costs decreased 10.1% to \$8.4 million for the three months ended March 31, 2015, from \$9.4 million in the comparable period in 2014, due primarily to a gain on the extinguishment of debt of \$1.2 million recorded during the three months ended March 31, 2015.
+The notes payable balance at March 31, 2015 and 2014, was \$842.2 million and \$767.1 million, respectively, an increase of 9.8%.
+As of March 31, 2015, \$475.1 million of our debt is tied to one-month U.S. dollar LIBOR which increased from an average of 0.15% for the three months ended March 31, 2015 (average of month-end rates).
+As of March 31, 2015 and 2014, one-month LIBOR was 0.18% and 0.15%, respectively.
 To mitigate exposure to interest rate changes, we periodically enter into interest rate swap agreements.
-As of March 31, 2013, one swap agreement had a notional outstanding amount of \$100.0 million with a remaining term of eight months and a fixed rate of 2.10%.
-This interest rate swap agreement matured in November 2013.
-In the three months ended March 31, 2013, \$0.4 million was realized on the statement of income as an increase in interest expense as a result of this swap.
-No swap agreements existed during the three months ended March 31, 2014.
+The last of our interest rate swap agreements matured in November 2013.
+In the three months ended March 31, 2014, \$0.1 million were realized through the income statement as a decrease in interest expense as a result of the swap agreements.

 Income Tax Expense.
-Income tax expense for the three months ended March 31, 2014 and 2013 was \$2.4 million and \$1.0 million, respectively.
-The effective tax rate for the three months ended March 31, 2014 and 2013 was 35.7% and 38.5%, respectively.
+Income tax expense for the three months ended March 31, 2015 and 2014 was \$1.4 million and \$2.4 million, respectively.
+The effective tax rate for the three months ended March 31, 2015 and 2014 was 38.5% and 35.7%, respectively.
+It is more likely than not that the income from our investment in WMES will be in a liability position in 2015.
+This resulted in the effective tax rate for the three months ended March 31, 2015 increasing.

 The Company records tax expense or benefit for unusual or infrequent items discretely in the period in which they occur.
 Our tax rate is subject to change based on changes in the mix of assets leased to domestic and foreign lessees, the proportions of revenue generated within and outside of California, the amount of executive compensation exceeding \$1.0 million as defined in IRS code 162(m) and numerous other factors, including changes in tax law.